Germany set to pass lockdown decisions back to states | DW | 06.05.2020

 Germany could soon see all shops reopen and all students return to school in stages.
-The changes also spell an end for Germany's nationwide approach to easing restrictions, letting states make their own plans.
+The mooted changes would curtail Germany's largely nationwide approach to restrictions, restoring an even freer hand to the states.

-Chancellor Angela Merkel and state leaders have agreed further measures to ease Germany's COVID-19 lockdown, according to documents seen by news agency DPA.
+Chancellor Angela Merkel's government has agreed on further measures to ease Germany's COVID-19 lockdown ahead of talks on the matter with state leaders, according to documents seen by news agency DPA.
+The talks are scheduled for late on Wednesday morning.

-The report came ahead of talks between Merkel and the leaders of Germany's 16 states on Wednesday, with state leaders eager to roll back restrictions.

 What's in the draft agreement?